 Same-Day/ Urgent Care , Evening(5pm and later), Weekend, Holiday appointments(when available) may incur additional fees.($50-$100)

-We prefer pre-payment with a credit card at the time of scheduling.
-We have found that taking care of paperwork/ payment before the home visit allows you to focus on spending time with your pet.
+We have found that taking care of paperwork and pre-payment with a credit card before the home visit allows you to focus on spending time with your pet.
 Arrangements for payment with cash can be made upon arrival at your home if necessary.
 We do not accept checks.